 Once we have taken hold of the precious bodhichitta, we must prevent it from decreasing.
 This is done by conscientiously attending to the wholesome actions of our body, speech and mind. . . .

 Having grasped and then stabilized the bodhichitta by means of conscientiousness, we must strive to bring this mind to its complete fruition: perfect enlightenment.
-This is done by taking the bodhisattva vows [see pages 264-267] and practising the six perfections. . . .
+This is done by taking the bodhisattva vows and practicing the six perfections. . . .
 The development of bodhichitta takes place in three stages.
 The ten chapters of Shantideva’s book cover this threefold development, which is outlined concisely in the following often-recited prayer of generation: